rudof-project/rudof/docs/src/general/configuration.md

 Most commands can be customized either by passing parameters at run-time or through a configuration file.
 Config files use [TOML syntax](https://toml.io/).

+For a complete, field-by-field listing of every setting (with types and defaults), see the [Config reference](../references/config.md).
+This page only covers how configuration is loaded, merged, and structured.

 ## Where configuration comes from

 rudof builds its effective configuration by layering several sources.
 From lowest to